This hearty slow cooker potato soup is a delicious recipe that’s perfect on a cold winter’s day.

 For such a simple soup, you will find it incredibly rewarding.
 It looks and tastes great, and is certainly a dish I like to cook often.

 It’s so easy to overindulge with this cheesy creamy potato soup as it’s just so delicious.
-I love dipping some fresh bread into this soup, and it’s so incredibly addictive.
+I love dipping some fresh bread into the soup as it’s so incredibly addictive.

 Some other extra ingredients go great with this soup.
 For example, I love to have some crispy bacon and a little bit of extra cheese with the soup.
 You should give it a try, it’s amazing.